8 Ways to Prepare for Your Next Tour

 8. SHOW DAY

 • Load-In & Soundcheck: Know your load-in time, soundcheck routine, and how long it takes to set up your lights if you’ve rented any.
 Communicate this to everyone involved.
+Group texts, Mastertour, email PDFs, whatever!
+Just make sure people know where to find it

 • Merch: A messy or poorly lit merch table loses sales!
 Make sure you have clear pricing, enough stock, and good lighting.